14 of the Best Parenting Books to Raise Resilient, Successful, and Self-Sufficient Kids

 Raising kids is hard.
 Raising kids who are grateful and show few signs of entitlement can seem downright impossible at times.

-Their story is inspiring – like when their son shows his gratitude again and again for a cherished present.
-But most of the time the Welch’s story highlights how challenging it is to not give in to our children’s every desire.
-Such as their decision to not let their kids have smart phones until high school while most kids were getting them in middle school.
+Welch’s story highlights how challenging it is to not give in to her children’s every desire.
+Such as her and her husband’s decision to not let their kids have smartphones until high school while most kids were getting them in middle school.

-Welch’s message is very much rooted in her Christianity but people of all faiths are sure to gain insight and inspiration about how to raise grateful kids.
+The book’s message is very much rooted in Christianity but people of all faiths can gain insight and inspiration about how to raise grateful kids.

 See the full review here: Raising Grateful Kids in an Entitled World